near/NEPs/specs/ChainSpec/Transactions.md

 ("A", "c", 2),
 ```

-In total there were only 3 valid transactions, that resulted in one batch.
+In total there were only 3 valid transactions that resulted in one batch.

 ### Order validation

 Other validators need to check the order of transactions in the produced chunk.
-It can be done in linear time, using a greedy algorithm.
+It can be done in linear time using a greedy algorithm.

 To select a first batch we need to iterate over transactions one by one until we see a transaction
 with the key that we've already included in the first batch.